Key takeaways

 If a lender doesn’t require that you hold a degree to get approved, it may have other eligibility criteria, like grade level or enrollment status requirements.

-A co-signer
+6. A co-signer

 It’s common to have a co-signer for student loans since student loans are made with younger people in mind who have not had time to build credit.
 The co-signer in these cases is usually a creditworthy adult, like a parent or guardian.

 Check into whether the lender offers a co-signer release.
-If the primary or student borrower makes a certain number of on-time payments or meets credit requirements, the co-signer may be released from the loan.
+If the primary or student borrower makes a certain number of payments or meets credit requirements, the co-signer may be released from the loan.

-Paperwork
+7. Paperwork

 Once you’ve found the lender with the lowest interest rate, fewest fees and best repayment terms for your budget, it’s time to get your paperwork in order.
 Here’s what you’ll likely need for your application:

-• Proof of employment: A recent pay stub, a W-2 or your tax returns.
+• Proof of employment: A recent pay stub, a W-2 or your tax returns

-• Government-issued ID: A license, passport or ID card.
+• Government-issued ID: A license, passport or ID card

-• Proof of degree: A transcript or diploma.
-May not be required with all lenders.
+• Proof of degree: A transcript or diploma (may not be required with all lenders)

-• Proof of residency: A document confirming where you live.
+• Proof of residency: A document confirming where you live

-• Loan documents: Recent loan statements detailing your account and payoff information.
+• Loan documents: Recent loan statements detailing your account and payoff information

-If you have a co-signer, they’ll need these corresponding documents as well.
+• If you have a co-signer, they’ll need these corresponding documents as well

 After submitting your application, the lender will run a credit check.
 If you’re approved, you’ll sign formal paperwork.
 This usually consists of giving the lender permission to pay off your current loans for you, with you agreeing to your new loan terms, interest rate and monthly payment.

-By taking these steps, you can better ensure that you are finding the right student loan option for you.
+By making sure you meet the above student loan refinance requirements, you can better ensure that you are finding the right student loan option for you.
 Choosing to refinance might lower your interest rate and monthly payments, as well as potentially allow for terms that work better for your situation.
-You may also find other options, like a Direct Consolidation Loan or deferment, that could make payments easier to manage.